 There are also mentions of rewards in the Epistles, where we are told that we will earn rewards for:

-These commandments and guidelines, along with the commandments of Christ, help give us details about what is involved in keeping the two "Great Commandments", which are given as "Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength", and "Thou shalt love thy neighbor as thyself" (Matthew 22:36-40, Mark 12:28-31).
+These commandments and guidelines, along with the commandments of Christ, help expound what is involved in keeping the two "Great Commandments", which are given as "Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength", and "Thou shalt love thy neighbor as thyself" (Matthew 22:36-40, Mark 12:28-31).
+Similarly, they describe how one keeps what can be called the third Great Commandment, a "new commandment" given by Jesus Christ, "That ye love one another; as I have loved you" (John 13:34).

-Therefore, by keeping the Great Commandments, especially in the manner specifically mentioned by God in these verses, we earn rewards, and increase our inheritance in the world to come.
+Therefore, by keeping the Great Commandments, especially in the manner specifically mentioned by God in these verses, believers earn rewards, and increase their inheritance in the world to come.

 The Bible also specifically mentions "crowns" that the Lord will give to people for various reasons.